 What Kind of Costs are We Talking About?
 Whether you are visiting or hosting an event, costs are minimal.
 Expenses are toilet paper, propane for cooking & showers, lamp oil, ice for coolers, firewood, laundry for bed sheets, and miscellaneous supplies.

-Length of Stay: Visitors are welcome for up to a two-week stay, though longer stays (one month or more) can be negotiated.
+Length of Stay: Visitors are welcome for up to a one to two week stay depending on what’s going on, though longer stays (one month or more) can be negotiated.
 Just be in touch, and we can talk about the details.

-Sleeping Spaces Available: Upstairs Studio has a double bed; Guestroom (the boathole) has a queen bed; Guest Cabin (the parlor) has a double bed.
+Sleeping Spaces Available: Upstairs Studio has a double bed- NOT AVAILABLE (residents living in there); Guestroom (the boathole) has a queen bed; Guest Cabin (the parlor) has a double bed- NOT AVAILABLE (resident living in there).
 Otherwise, there is room for camping outside (more info under “facilities/details” tab).
-Inquire to see which of the three indoor spaces are open
+Inquire to see if any indoor spaces are open

 What to Bring: Bedding and blankets are provided in each indoor sleep space.
 Bring a towel, headlamp/flashlight, extra batteries, water bottle, sturdy shoes.
 Additionally, in the summertime: sunscreen, long-sleeved and light weight shirts and pants for mosquito protection, hat, sunglasses, earplugs, swimwear…